-The accompanying Schedule of Expenditures of Federal Awards (the Schedule) is a summary of the activity of the District's federal awards program and is presented in accordance with the requirements of OMB A-133, "Audits of States, Local Governments, and Nonprofit Organizations."
+The accompanying Schedule of Expenditures of Federal Awards (the Schedule) is a summary of the activity of the District's federal awards program and is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, Audit Requirements for Federal Awards (OMB Uniform Guidance).
 This Schedule has been prepared on the modified accrual basis of accounting.
-Therefore, some amounts presented in these schedules may differ from amounts presented in, or used in the presentation of the basic financial statements.
+Therefore, some amounts presented in this schedule may differ from amounts presented in, or used in the presentation of the basic financial statements.